 The Strategic Banking Corporation of Ireland (SBCI) was set up in September 2014 to ensure that Irish SMEs have access to stable, lower-cost and longer-term funding options.
 Since the organisation started its lending activity, the SBCI has provided more than €1.4bn in funding support to more than 29,000 SMEs utilising a mix of low-cost liquidity and guarantees.

 CEO Nick Ashmore states that access to finance is critical for SMEs during this time of uncertainty due to the challenges being presented by the Covid-19 pandemic.
-To assist small firms in dealing with these challenges, the SBCI, in conjunction with the Department of Business, Enterprise and Innovation and the Department of Agriculture, Food and the Marine, has developed the SBCI Covid-19 Working Capital Loan Scheme.
+To assist small firms in dealing with these challenges, the SBCI, in conjunction with the Department of Enterprise, Trade and Employment and the Department of Agriculture, Food and the Marine, has developed the SBCI Covid-19 Working Capital Loan Scheme.

 “This guarantee supports loans up to three years, with a fixed rate of 4%, loan amounts between €25,000 and €1.5m and with loans up to €500,000 being unsecured,” Ashmore informs.
 “This scheme can be used to help SMEs address their Covid-19 challenges and is designed to allow most sectors to access its benefits.”